jdocampo/DevOps-Call-FunctionApp-using-ADF-MI/README.md

 # Tutorial: Authorize FunctionApp calls from Data Factory using Managed Identity

+**Disclaimer**: For this tutorial to work, you should be **Owner of the Subscription** and you must have **Global Admin Role on the Directory** of the subscription, in order to create the Service Connection and provide it with the permission to create and modify applications.
+(Point 1.1)

 The intent of this repository is to provide a how-to guide on the set-up of a DevOps Project that deploys and configures an Azure Solution, from which Azure Data Factory performs http calls to a function app using Managed Identity to authenticate and authorize those calls.

 # Walkthrough